Part of a three-part series of essays on human nature:

 Ethics: Do They Work Anymore?

-Put simply, pain in its broadest sense actually gives life meaning.
+Our innate fondness for pleasure and dislike for pain complicates our ‘choices’.
+Striving is painful in various ways, so we envision tactics for achieving our goals with as little hardship as possible.
+On the other hand, pain and hardship in its broadest sense actually imparts life meaning.
 In contrast, pleasure merely offers a respite from this daily “work” of living.
 We naturally avoid (fear) the hardship and seek (need) the pleasurable.
 In the wild, that would be a healthy response, for in the wild, you cannot avoid hardship.
 Somewhat ironically then, actually succeeding at circumventing the hardship side of nature quickly becomes too much of a good thing, and robs us of life meaning.
-Indeed, “too much of a good thing” appears to be a hallmark of humanity.
+Indeed, “too much of a good thing” appears to be a hallmark of human innovation.

 Our notions of free will, ethics, and belief all play a major role in this destabilizing effort to outwit natural processes.
 As we succeed, we become further estranged from nature.
 Together, these core notions make them promising areas to probe for insight.